 Firms in the securities industry fall within Local Law 37’s above-mentioned, ‘required by law’ exemption because the Financial Industry Regulatory Authority, Inc. (“FINRA”), an SRO, requires firms in the securities industry “to ascertain by investigation the good character, business repute, qualifications, and experience” of a job applicant before the firm applies to register that applicant with FINRA.
 See FINRA R. 3010(e); see also Disclosure Questions 14I, 14K, and 14M of the Form U-4 (Uniform Application for Securities Industry Registration or Transfer) (asking prospective employees in the securities industry about bankruptcies, judgments and liens).

-The new law’s banning of businesses in New York City from asking for or utilizing consumer credit history for employment purposes does not apply to, among other excepted positions:
+The new law’s banning of businesses in Manhattan, NY from asking for or utilizing consumer credit history for employment purposes does not apply to, among other excepted positions:

-Employers in New York City must review and revise their their present applications for employment by removing requests for the job applicant’s consumer credit history.
-Further, employers in New York City must review and modify their present workplace policies, employee handbooks, and job advertisements to make clear that the employers do not discriminate in hiring, compensation, or the terms and conditions of employment based on an applicant’s or an employee’s consumer credit history.
+Employers in Manhattan, NY must review and revise their present applications for employment by removing requests for the job applicant’s consumer credit history.
+Further, employers in Manhattan, NY must review and modify their present workplace policies, employee handbooks, and job advertisements to make clear that the employers do not discriminate in hiring, compensation, or the terms and conditions of employment based on an applicant’s or an employee’s consumer credit history.
 So, too, employers in the City should train supervisors and managers concerning the employer’s and the trainees’ obligations not to base employment decisions on a worker’s or a job applicant’s consumer credit history.